-In October 2020, the Company completed the private placement of \$25.0 million in aggregate principal amount of fixed-to-floating rate subordinated notes due 2030 (the "Notes") to certain qualified institutional buyers and accredited investors.
+In October 2020, the Company completed the private placement of \$25.0 million in aggregate principal amount of fixed-tofloating rate subordinated notes due 2030 (the "Notes") to certain qualified institutional buyers and accredited investors.
 The Notes bear interest, payable semi-annually, at the rate of 5.00% per annum, until October 15, 2025.
 From and including October 15, 2025 through maturity, the interest rate applicable to the outstanding principal amount due will reset quarterly to the then current three-month Secured Overnight Financing Rate ("SOFR") plus 487.4 basis points.
 The Company may, at its option, beginning with the interest payment date of October 15, 2025, but not generally prior thereto, and on any scheduled interest payment date thereafter, redeem the Notes, in whole or in part, subject to the receipt of any required regulatory approval.
 The Notes are not subject to redemption at the option of the holder.
-The portion of the proceeds of these subordinated notes contributed to the Bank are included as a component of the Bank's Tier 1 capital for regulatory reporting.
+The portion of the proceeds of these subordinated notes contributed to the Bank is included as a component of the Bank's Tier 1 capital for regulatory reporting.

-At December 31, 2023 and September 30, 2023, the unamortized issuance costs of the Notes were \$0.4 million.
-For the three months ended December 31, 2023 and 2022, \$14 thousand and \$13 thousand, respectively, in issuance costs were recorded in interest expense.
+At March 31, 2024 and December 31, 2023, the unamortized issuance costs of the Notes were \$0.4 million.
+For the three months ended March 31, 2024 and 2023, \$13 thousand and \$13 thousand, respectively, in issuance costs were recorded in interest expense.
 The Notes are presented net of unamortized issuance costs in the Company's Consolidated Statements of Financial Condition.